 Additional Federal & State Requirements

-HOME funded developments are subject to several federal regulations.
-Recipients are responsible for understanding which of those federal requirements their developments are subject to comply with.
+HOME and NHTF developments are subject to several federal regulations.
+Recipients are responsible for knowing which of those federal requirements their developments must comply with.
 This section discusses those various regulations and their applicability.

 FEDERAL DEBARMENT CERTIFICATION